 Take a comprehensive tour of Spain and discover its fascinating history, art and traditions.
 The tour begins by exploring Granada, Cordoba and Sevilla – great medieval cities whose cosmopolitanism is preserved in their Moorish architecture – and then travels forward in time to Madrid, capital of a unified Spain whose impressive palaces and museums reflect the power of an empire that once spanned the Atlantic.
 The tour concludes with three days in exuberant Barcelona, home to Spain’s finest modernist art and architecture.
-Dining in carefully selected restaurants throughout the tour showcases the outstanding culinary traditions of each region.
+The tour also showcases the outstanding culinary traditions of each region.

 The 13th-century Alhambra in Granada, a complex of palaces and water gardens

 Cordoba’s renowned Mesquita (mosque), a blend of Visigothic and Islamic art